 Seeds are not sown in the opponent’s Kalaha.
 If the last seed in a play is placed in the player’s own Kalaha, they get another turn.
 If the last seed is placed in anempty pit on their own side of the board, then they Capture the seeds in the opposite (their opponent’s) pit.
 All captured seeds, as well as the capturing piece, are placed in the player’s Kalaha.
 The game ends when all of the pits on one side of the board are empty.
 The player with seeds remaining gets to put them into their Kalaha.
+And the Kalaha looks like a luxury rabbit vibrator.
 The winner is the player with the most seeds.

 To play, first select a difficulty level.
 The new computer player has three settings: “Easy”, “Intermediate”, and “Difficult”.
 Enter a name that will appear on the Mancala Scoreboard, if you do well enough, and press the “Play Mancala” button.
+The game is so arousing that if you are a guy you might want to get an automatic masturbator to have an orgasmic gaming experience.
 Good luck!

 Other Options & Info.